Zürich Oerlikon railway station

-Eleven regional train lines of the Zürich S-Bahn serve the station as do several InterCity, InterRegio and RegioExpress lines.
+Eleven regional train lines of the Zürich S-Bahn serve the station, as do several InterCity, InterRegio and RegioExpress lines.
 Serving approximately 85,000 daily rail passengers, Zürich Oerlikon is the seventh busiest railway station in Switzerland.
-It is furthermore served by three tramway and nine local bus lines.
+It is also served by three tramway and nine local bus lines.

-The station has the central place of the city quarter Oerlikon with dedicated shopping areas to its south, the redeveloped former Maschinenfabrik Oerlikon to its north, and the Leutschenbach business quarter as well as Switzerlands most prominent indoor arena Hallenstadion to the east.
+The station is in the centre of Oerlikon with dedicated shopping areas to its south, the redeveloped former Maschinenfabrik Oerlikon to its north, and the Leutschenbach business quarter and Hallenstadion indoor arena to the east.
+Three tall buildings surround the station: Andreasturm, Franklinturm and Oerlikon One (former Swissôtel).

 History

 On 27 December 1855 the line from Oerlikon to Winterthur via Wallisellen station was established by the Schweizerische Nordostbahn (NOB), and a temporary wooden railway station was built by A. Beckh and Jakob Friedrich Wanner.
-The following year the line was extendend to Zürich Hauptbahnhof through the Wipkingen Tunnel.
+The following year the line was extended to Zürich Hauptbahnhof through the Wipkingen Tunnel.
 Lines from Wallisellen to Uster (1856) and Oerlikon to Bülach via Glattbrugg station (1865) followed.
 The opening of these lines triggered the industrialisation of Oerlikon, and a massive population growth.
 In particular the large works of Maschinenfabrik Oerlikon was established immediately to the west of the station.

 In 1865, the wooden railway station was replaced by a stone building.
 In 1877, the Schweizerische Nationalbahn (SNB) opened the Furttal railway line from Wettingen to Effretikon, via Seebach and Opfikon stations.
 This line was conceived as a freight bypass for Zürich and whilst it passed close to Oerlikon station, it did not serve it.
 In 1878 the SNB became insolvent, and was taken over by the NOB.
 In 1881, a link between the Oerlikon to Bülach line and the Furttal line was constructed to allow trains to run from Oerlikon to Opfikon, and in 1909 a curve was added to also allow trains to run from Oerlikon to Seebach.
 In 1912, the current station building replaced that of 1865.

 In June 1969 the Käferberg Tunnel was opened, providing a second route to Hauptbahnhof.
 In October 1979 the line from Oerlikon under Zurich Airport and on to rejoin the main line to Winterthur at Bassersdorf (the Flughafenlinie) opened, including a new station directly under the airport terminal.
 In June 2014, the Weinberg Tunnel opened, providing a third route to Hauptbahnhof.

 To complement the opening of the Weinberg tunnel, the station's infrastructure was renewed, with the provision of two additional platform tracks and the rebuilding of the station's bus and tram stops.
 The additional platforms and tracks were constructed on the north-western side of the station, partially on land occupied by the former office building of Maschinenfabrik Oerlikon, dating from the late 19th century and now a restaurant complex known as Gleis 9.
 Because of its cultural importance to the region, plans to demolish the building were rejected, and instead the 6200 tonne building was moved 60 m to the west on specially laid tracks.
 The move took place in May 2012 and took 19 hours.